-Writer Ian Dixon Potter’s topical monologue The New Normal is titled to affect, and its timely interjection during this confluence of Covid-19 panic and Brexit deadlines makes it a must-see if you have any interest at all in Britain’s current cultural, social, economic and political state.
+Writer Ian Dixon Potter’s topical monologue The New Normal is titled to effect, and its timely interjection during this confluence of Covid-19 panic and Brexit deadlines makes it a must-see if you have any interest at all in Britain’s current cultural, social, economic and political state.
 His Tales From The Golden Age are ten monologues performed on different nights at this theatre but The New Normal stuck out amongst the titles for obvious reasons.

 It’s set in the future but close enough in time to make you uneasy with its dystopian prescience and captivated by its relevance.
 It’s 2024 and you’ll be pleased to know Boris Johnson is no longer PM – but he is our Chancellor, hanging around Cabinet to right the wrongs of economic upheaval caused by Brexit (there’s certainly a degree of karma in that appointment).